MooseThuraya/TestingDebuggingTeamProject/84_Super_Star_Trek/README.md

 ### Super Star Trek† Rules and Notes

-1. OBJECTIVE: You are Captain of the starship “Enterprise”† with a mission to seek and destroy a fleet of Klingon† warships (usually about 17) which are menacing the United Federation of Planets.† You have a specified number of stardates in which to complete your mission.
+1. OBJECTIVE: You are Captain of the starship “sstproject.Enterprise”† with a mission to seek and destroy a fleet of Klingon† warships (usually about 17) which are menacing the United Federation of Planets.† You have a specified number of stardates in which to complete your mission.
 You also have two or three Federation Starbases† for resupplying your ship.

 2. You will be assigned a starting position somewhere in the galaxy.
 The galaxy is divided into an 8 x 8 quadrant grid.
 The astronomical name of a quadrant is called out upon entry into a new region.
 (See “Quadrant Nomenclature.”)
 Each quadrant is further divided into an 8 x 8 section grid.

 3. On a section diagram, the following symbols are used:
-    - `<*>` Enterprise
+    - `<*>` sstproject.Enterprise
     - `†††` Klingon
     - `>!<` Starbase
     - `*`   Star